yentsun/config/README.md

 YT Config
 =========

-This module is a mere wrapper around nice [ini] package but adds some missing
+This module is a wrapper around [ini] package but adds some missing
 features:

-- environment sections merged with default
+- environment sections (merged with default)
-- typecasting (values that look like numbers are returned as numbers, not strings)
+- basic typecasting (values that look like numbers are returned as numbers)
+- valid JSON values are returned parsed

 It was made to achieve two things: